 Catch Them If You Can: LA's Best Vegan Food Trucks & Pop-Ups

-From vegan ice cream to tacos and fried "chick-un"
+From vegan ice cream to pizza and the "Big Zac"

 Frozen Fruit Co

 Frozen Fruit Co has a brick and mortar on the Westside (729 Montana Ave, Ste 2, Santa Monica 90403), but also takes its vegan ice cream on the road, sharing simple, fresh ingredients with everyone within trucking distance.
 Look for the beautiful flower- and fruit-covered pink "Truckie" serving up plant-based goodness.

 Mama's International Tamales serves the MacArthur Park neighborhood at a brick and mortar spot open Tuesday through Sunday (2124 W. 7th St, Los Angeles 90057).
 Mama's is also a pop-up fave, slinging tamales, pupusas, ceviche and more at festivals and ongoing events like Vegan Playground and The Plant Base.

 Looking for lox and latkes in all the wrong places?
 Keep an eye out for the blue and white Mort and Betty's logo at all the vegan events and get your bagels loaded with toppings like mushroom pastrami, Bac-Os, plant-based eggs, dill pickles and more.
 The signature Golden State features all-California ingredients, from the smoked carrot lox to the herbs and the wheat in the bagel.